 Back to Menu

-A Veterans’ Lament was composed as part of the string quartet “Into The vl”, commissioned by the Ethel Quartet in New York City in 2013.
+A Veterans’ Lament was composed as part of the string quartet “Into The Liquid”, commissioned by the New York City-based Ethel Quartet in 2013.

 In 2003 we began a new aggressive conflict that sent our young men and women into battle.
 As with Vietnam, those young souls who were fortunate to returned home had wounds and trauma that we can never truly comprehend.